-Popular adspots: Spots that are used very often by Publishers, are therefore heavily targeted by Advertisers.
+Popular adspots: Ad zones that are used very often by Publishers will be heavily targeted by Advertisers.
 This competition can make it difficult to get these spots if your bid is not competitive.
-Examples would be Banner 300x250, Banner 728x90 and Popunders.
+Examples would be Banner 300x250, Popunders and Native .

 Campaign targeting problems

 You should also check the campaign targeting that you have set in the Targeting tab:

 How many impressions are available based on your campaign settings?

 Have you chosen incompatible options e.g. targeting the Android operating system but only selecting iPhone in the Device Settings?

 Is the bid price/budget too low or excessively high for the traffic you are targeting?